-2.3.4.1.2Indirectness
+2.3.4.1.2 Indirectness

 Indirectness refers to the extent to which the populations, interventions, comparisons and outcome measures are dissimilar to those defined in the inclusion criteria for the reviews.
 Indirectness is important when these differences are expected to contribute to a difference in effect size, or may affect the balance of harms and benefits considered for an intervention.
 As for the risk of bias, each outcome had its indirectness assessed within each study first.
 For each study, if there were no sources of indirectness, indirectness was given a rating of 0.
 If there was indirectness in just 1 source (for example in terms of population), indirectness was given a 'serious' rating of -1, but if there was indirectness was given a 'very serious' rating of -2.
-A weighted average score was then calculated across all studies contributing to the outcome by taking into account study precision.
+A weighted average score was then calculated across all studies contributing to the outcome by taking into account study precision ans sample size.
 For example, if the most precise studies tended to have an indirectness score of -1 each for that outcome, the overall score for that outcome would tend towards -1.

-2.3.4.1.3Inconsistency
+2.3.4.1.3 Inconsistency

 Inconsistency refers to an unexplained heterogeneity of results for an outcome across different studies.
-When estimates of the treatment effect across studies differ widely, this suggests true differences in the underlying treatment effect, which may be due to differences in populations, settings or doses.
-When heterogeneity existed within an outcome (chi-squared p<0.1, or I>50% alongside visual inspection of forest plots), but no plausible explanation could be found, the quality of evidence for that outcome was downgraded.
-Taking into account the distribution of point estimates and confidence intervals with regards to the boundaries for clinically important differences, inconsistency for that outcome was given a 'serious' score of -1 if the I was 50-74%, and a 'very serious' score of -2 if the I was 75% or more.
-In other words, if the I was >50% but all of the studies indicated a clinically important harm and therefore not true impactful inconsistency, the outcome may not have been downgraded.
+When estimates of the treatment effect across studies differ widely, this suggests true differences in the underlying treatment effect, which may be due to differences in populations, settings or doses for example.
+When heterogeneity existed within an outcome (chi-squared p<0.1, or l2>50%), but no plausible explanation could be found, the quality of evidence for that outcome was downgraded.
+Inconsistency for that outcome was given a 'serious' score of -1 if the l2 was 50-74%, and a 'very serious' score of -2 if the l2 was 75% or more.

-If inconsistency could be explained based on prespecified subgroup analysis (that is, each subgroup had an $l^2 < 50\%$ ), the committee took this into account and considered whether to make separate recommendations on new outcomes based on the subgroups defined by the assumed explanatory factors.
+If inconsistency could be explained based on prespecified subgroup analysis (that is, each subgroup had an $l^2 < 50\%$), the committee took this into account and considered whether to make separate recommendations on new outcomes based on the subgroups defined by the assumed explanatory factors.
 In such a situation the quality of evidence was not downgraded for those emergent outcomes.

-Since the inconsistency score was based on the meta-analysis results, the score represented the whole outcome and so weighted averaging across studies was not necessary.
+Since the inconsistency score was based on thepooled effect estimate from the metaanalysis, the score represented the whole outcome and so weighted averaging across studies was not necessary.

-2.3.4.1.4Imprecision
+2.3.4.1.4 Imprecision